 - Vacuum Cleaner: Clean up dust as you go to maintain a clean workspace.

-Preparing the Workspace
+Preparing The Workspace

-Steps to Prepare:
+Steps To Prepare:

 - Cover Floors: Protect your floors from dust and debris by covering them with drop cloths or plastic sheets.

-- Tape Edges: Use painter’s tape to cover areas that you don’t want to sand, such as door frames or windowsills.
+- Tape Edges: Use painter’s tape to cover areas you don’t want to sand, such as door frames or windowsills.

-Safety Precautions for Sanding Plaster
+Safety Precautions For Sanding Plaster

 Important Safety Tips: